Lionel Estève

+Lionel Estève (born July 30, 1967) is a French sculptor and visual artist recognized for his work using a wide range of materials, often including modest, found, or natural objects, grounded in geometric abstraction and kinetic art.
+His work is characterized by a poetic and exploratory approach, frequently crossing media and resisting conventional classification.
+Estève’s sculptures and installations engage with human perception and the relationship between humans and the natural environment, emphasizing materiality, movement, and sensory experience.

-Lionel Estève (born July 30, 1967) is a French artist sculptor recognized for his work grounded in geometric abstraction and kinetic art.
-His work deals with the boundaries of human perception and connection between man and nature.
-Since the late-1990s, his work has been exhibited widely, most notably at Musée d’Art Moderne de la Ville de Paris and MOMA Museum of Modern Art in New York.
+Born in Lyon, Estève has lived and worked in Brussels for over thirty years and maintains a secondary studio in southeastern France.
+His work has been exhibited in galleries including Baronian Xippas in Brussels and Perrotin in Paris.
+Since the late-1990s, his work has been exhibited widely, most notably at Musée d’Art Moderne de la Ville de Paris, Centre Pompidou in Paris, MOMA PS1 and The Museum of Modern Art in New York.

+In 2023, Estève presented a major solo exhibition titled Les Saisons at the Musée des Arts Contemporains de la Fédération Wallonie-Bruxelles – Grand-Hornu (Belgium).
+For this exhibition, he incorporated materials such as tulle, beads, sequins, plants, river stones, and gold leaf.
+The exhibition included both new and existing works arranged to evoke a progression from winter to summer, night to day, and dry warmth to wet cold, reflecting his engagement with climate and seasonal change.

 In 2020, Estève published his first autobiographical story entitled Mourir.
 Estève studied at École nationale supérieure des beaux-arts de Lyon and Philologie Romane at the Free University of Brussels.
 He lives and works in Brussels and Southeastern France.

 Work

-Estève is defines all his work as a sculpture.
-His work is both figurative and abstract and is generally inspired after motifs found in the natural environment or through the experience of vision and perception.
+Estève defines all his work as a sculpture.
+His work is both figurative and abstract and is generally inspired by motifs found in the natural environment or through the experience of vision and perception.
 His signature sculptures are playful and show clear affinities with kinetic art and the Zero movement.
 The elements of movement in the work of Estève unquestionably refers to the work of classics such as Jan Schoonhoven and Walter Leblanc in which the flat surface gives rise to visual illusions and transient effects.
 In his work, he often emphasizes space through, among other things, mobiles in colored plexiglass or fine mesh in steel wire.
 His light colorful structures often vibrate and are often sensual.
 He experiments with various materials and handcrafted techniques to create works that include different forms of art: collages, assemblage (art), sculptures, kinetic art sculptures, and mobile (sculpture).